 3. Divide the mixture between the ramekins and pour cold water into the baking tin until it comes approximately two-thirds of the way up the ramekins and then bake for about 40 minutes until the custard is set – as a tip it should only wobble faintly when shaken – but it should wobble!
-Cool and then chill until cold – I suggest for a minimum of 2 hours – though you can probably get away with 30 minutes if time is an issue.
+Cool and then chill until cold for a minimum of 2 hours.
+But you can probably can get away with 30 minutes if time is an issue.

 4. Take the ramekins out of the fridge around 15 minutes before you plan on serving.
-Scatter the tops of the cold Brûlées with the white and brown sugar mixture – making sure that the sugar is even on top – one way to do is is to start with a pile in the middle and then gently shake the ramekin – scattering the sugar to the sides of the ramekin – you should still be able to see the colour of the cream mixture below the sugar.
-When you’re satisfied, use a blowtorch to caramelise the tops – keep the ramekin set down on the work surface and gently rotate it as the top begins to brown.
+Scatter the tops of the cold Brûlées with the white and brown sugar mixture, making sure that the sugar is even on top.
+One way to do this is to start with a pile in the middle and then gently shake the ramekin, scattering the sugar to the sides of the ramekin.
+You should still be able to see the colour of the cream mixture below the sugar.
+When you’re satisfied, use a blowtorch to caramelise the tops.
+Keep the ramekin set down on the work surface and gently rotate it as the top begins to brown.
+Make sure you work on one section of the sugar at a time, moving on when it begins to brown as in the image, or slightly lighter if you prefer.
 Serve straight away if you like your Crème Brûlée slightly warm or give it 5 minutes to cool down if you prefer it cold.

 Et Voilà – the finished Goat’s Cheese Crème brûlée.